SamSepiolProxy/RedTeam-Infrastructure-Scripts/README.md

-# RedTeamInfraScripts Repository
+# RedTeam-Infrastructure-Scripts Repository

-Welcome to the **RedTeamInfraScripts** repository by [SamSepiolProxy](https://github.com/SamSepiolProxy).
+Welcome to the *RedTeam-Infrastructure-Scripts** repository by [SamSepiolProxy](https://github.com/SamSepiolProxy).
 This collection comprises scripts designed to deploy and manage Red Team infrastructure efficiently.

 ## Contents